BashiirHagi/ECS-Threat-Modelling-Tool/README.md

 	- Terraform – for IaC (Infrastructure as Code) using modular design
 	- GitHub Actions – for automated provisioning and deployments
 	- S3 + DynamoDB – as Terraform remote backend and state lock management

-The entire architecture is designed for scalability, repeatability, and simplicity — ideal for modern cloud-native application delivery.

 ![Architecture Diagram](AWS-architecture.png)